Q: Do you have a mask requirement?

 - Immunization record apps (Docket, Clear, Mayo Clinic, etc.), accompanied by valid photo ID

-- Negative test results in the name of the ticket holder and less than 72 hours old (from the likes of Vault, etc.), accompanied by valid photo ID.
+- Negative PCR test results that are less than 72 hours old (from the likes of Vault, etc.) in the name of the ticket holder, accompanied by valid photo ID.

 Q: Do at-home rapid tests count as acceptable proof for a 72-hour negative test?